Mirtazapine

 If you take the dissolving tablet, you can swallow it without a drink of water.
 If you take the liquid form, it should come with a syringe or spoon designed to hold the correct amount.
 If you do not have either, ask your pharmacist rather than using a kitchen teaspoon.

-If your doctor tells you to take it twice a day, the smaller dose should be taken in the morning and the higher dose in the evening, as it can make you sleepy.
+If your doctor or pharmacist tells you to take it twice a day, the smaller dose should be taken in the morning and the higher dose in the evening, as it can make you sleepy.

 Can you stop taking mirtazapine?

-If you've been feeling better for 6 months or more, your doctor may suggest coming off mirtazapine.
+If you've been feeling better for 6 months or more, your doctor or pharmacist may suggest coming off mirtazapine.
 They may also recommend reducing your dose gradually over several months, or longer if you've been taking mirtazapine for a long time.
 This is to help prevent you getting any extra side effects as you come off the medicine.

 What do you do if you take too much mirtazapine?